KSDaemon/nexus/examples/README.md

 Please note that invocation handler is invoked with payload chunks in the same order they are received through the wire even that it is running asynchronously.
 Also `ctx context.Context` parameter of invocation handler is the context of the whole invocation starting with 1st call/invocation and lasts until final result.
+But if the client is specifying `timeout` option with every progressive call callback, then timeouted context is updated and cancel deadline is pushed forward in timeline.
+This can help processing progressive calls for slow clients.
+To use timeouted context for the whole call - do not specify `timeout` option within intermediate data chunks.

 1. Run the server with `go run server/server.go`
 2. Run the callee which accumulates progressive call data chunks with `go run rpc_progressive_calls/callee/callee.go`